 (b) anyone requesting it who pays the prescribed fee.

-[Section 33 amended by No. 58 of 1999 s.
+[Section 33 amended: No. 58 of 1999 s.
 70 and 87.]

 34. Conferral of rights on pipeline operators

 (1) The DBNGP Land Access Minister may, in writing, confer on a person any right in respect of land in the DBNGP corridor as the DBNGP Land Access Minister considers to be appropriate —